 Seek Another Opinion

 If you’re not happy with a diagnosis or treatment plan you should discuss this immediately with your doctor.
 You don’t have to accept no for an answer to a question or treatment.
 You can actively play a part in your child’s care/treatment plan and you have the right to seek a second opinion.
 You may do this formally through the hospital that you are in or you may seek other opinions yourself.
-Many interstate or international hospital/doctors are willing to provide advice or opinions.
+Many interstate or international hospitals/doctors are willing to provide advice or opinions.
 If you are not having success with your doctors communicating with external doctors, then you can communicate with other doctors/organizations directly.
 The National Institutes of Health (NIH – Bethesda, USA) have treated and consulted on many patients with GACI/ARHR2 from all over the world and are researching ENPP1/ABCC6 Deficiencies that cause this condition.
 They can be a valuable resource to you and your doctors.
 Contact us for further information.

 Accessing Your Child’s Medical Records

 If your child is being treated by a new doctor/hospital, they will usually require your child’s medical records.
 You can often facilitate this yourself through a request to the hospital records department.
 Normally they will accommodate you but may charge you a fee for photocopying.
 This fee may be waived if your existing doctor supports your request.
 You are entitled to your child’s records under the Freedom of Information Act.